mikemix/mxdiModule/README.md

 and override the `cache_adapter` and `cache_options` keys for your needs.
 You can find more information about available out-of-the-box adapters at the [ZF2 docs site](http://framework.zend.com/manual/current/en/modules/zend.cache.storage.adapter.html).

-### Lazy injection

-Make sure to copy dist config file mentioned above and set the `proxy_dir` accordingly.
-Make sure this directory exists and is writable by the webserver.

 ### Debugging